sombriks/sample-htmx-koa/README.md

 npm run test:coverage
 ```

+Check the small todo list on <http://localhost:3000>

 ## Noteworthy

 - [Koa][koa] has a nice [render/view middleware][koa-view] supporting a lot of
   [templating languages][temp-langs].
 - [Nunjucks][njk] was chosen by no special reason except the good documentation.
+  It is superior to velocity in some ways, but the point isn't that but show how
+  [htmx][htmx] behaves well with literally any templating engine.

 ## Next steps

 - docker
+- better logging
 - other database engine
+- field to search for todos
 - detailed comparison with javalin version

 [repo]: https://github.com/sombriks/sample-htmx-koa